aspnet/SignalR/specs/TransportProtocols.md

     * `0x03` => `Close` - `[Body]` is empty
     * All other values are reserved and must **not** be used.
 An endpoint may reject a frame using any other value and terminate the connection.
 * `[Body]` - The body of the message, exactly `[Length]` bytes in length. `Text` and `Error` frames are always encoded in UTF-8.

+Note that after the final byte of the last message there is a terminating UTF-8 `;` character to indicate the end of the batch.

 For example, when sending the following frames (`\n` indicates the actual Line Feed character, not an escape sequence):